East Cornwall · PL22

 Why Lostwithiel is its own job.

 Conservation Area is extensive, covering the medieval streets, the church and the riverside.
 Listed buildings are very common; flood zone designation affects properties near the river.
+That sets the scene before any design work begins.
 For planning application specifically, parts of Lostwithiel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Lostwithiel project as a PL22-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Lostwithiel application gets approved at eight weeks or stalls in committee.
+The medieval and Georgian merchants' houses that dominate Lostwithiel (and continue out toward Fowey) set the tone for any planning application scheme here.

 Planning note